Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: LQ scheduling

-In this section, we prove a lemma that will be useful in the proofs for the stability of LQ and LDQ scheduling.
-We also provide sufficient conditions for the stability of general networks under LQ scheduling.
+We provide the fluid model equations for LQ scheduling.
 Under this discipline, the longest queue in each group is served.
 To break ties, we can use a static priority scheduling among the maximum queues, or serve any of the maximum-length queues randomly.